slackapi/slack-github-action/README.md

 These input options are valid for all techniques, but some techniques require specific constraints with certain requirements for valid inputs.

-Additional [configurations](#additional-configurations) are also available for more customizations to the provided payload.
+Additional [configurations](#additional-configurations) and other details are also available for more customizations to the provided payload.

 ## Sending techniques